xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges27.md

 working again, each occurrence of `DISTINCT` in an AQL query should be enclosed in backticks.
 This will turn `DISTINCT` from a keyword into an identifier again.

-The AQL function `SKIPLIST()` has been removed in ArangoDB 2.7.
-This function was deprecated in ArangoDB 2.6.
+The AQL function `SKIPLIST()` has been removed in AvocadoDB 2.7.
+This function was deprecated in AvocadoDB 2.6.
 It was a left-over from times when the query optimizer wasn't able to use skiplist indexes together with filters, skip and limit values.
 Since this issue been fixed since version 2.3, there is no AQL replacement function for `SKIPLIST`.
 Queries that use the `SKIPLIST` function can be fixed by using the usual combination of `FOR`, `FILTER` and `LIMIT`, e.g.